learn-co-curriculum/phase-0-macos-env-system/README.md

 ## Install Homebrew

 Homebrew is a package manager for macOS.
-It allows us to easily install a number of programs we will need.
+It allows us to quickly install a number of programs we will need.

 ### Action Item